Beli Manastir: Name

 The name means "white monastery" in Serbo-Croatian.
 Originally called Monoštor, the current name was adopted in 1923.
 It is also known as Pélmonostor in Hungarian, and Manoster in German.
+The name Beli Manastir was first mentioned in 1227, when Moys de Daro, Hungarian Palatine, built a monastery on his estate in Pelu.

 Other names formerly used for the town were: Pél, Bell, and Monostor.
 All names are connected with monasteries that existed in history at this location.
 The first monastery was built in the 9th century during the rule of Slavic duke Kocelj but was later razed, and all that remained of it was pil (obelisk in English), hence the later Hungarian name Pél, which was a version of the Slavic word.